emersonmellado/nodebcjan6_2020/mongodb.md

 ```

 * Al ser un cursor el restulado podemos llamar al método `next` para obtener el próximo resultado
+* As the result is a cursor we can call the next method to obtain the next result

 ```bash
 > cursor.next()